mrspeaker/Omega500/README.md

 Has x, y, w, h properties which is used for map/entity collision detection.

-I use a couple of conventions for updating collections of entities.
-For "ticking", I call tick on each object and inside the object's tick method I return `true` if it's still alive, and `false` if it should be removed:
+There are a couple of conventions for updating collections of entities.
+For "ticking", call tick on each object - and inside the object's tick method return `true` if it's still alive, and `false` if it should be removed:

     this.baddies = this.baddies.filter(function (baddie) {
         return baddie.tick();